 DIY Painted Christmas Village

-Transform your old Christmas village or a thrift store village with this DIY Painted Christmas Village makeover.
-Plus add a little something extra to make them really shine.
+Transform your old Christmas village or a thrift store village with this DIY painted Christmas village makeover.
+Plus we add a little something extra to make them really shine!
+This is such a fun and easy project that will make your mantle, table or Christmas display complete.

 Click here to subscribe